Katharina von Zimmern: Early life

-Katharina von Zimmern was born in 1478 in the rich southern German noble family of baron Hans Werner von Zimmern and countess Margarethe von Oettingen.
+Katharina von Zimmern was born in 1478 in Messkirch into the rich southern German noble family of baron Hans Werner von Zimmern and countess Margarethe von Oettingen.
 Katharina was the fourth girl and had four further brothers and two sisters.
 Her father loved hunting, played several musical instruments, and was in the service of the Duke Sigmund of Tyrol.
 In 1488 he fell from the favour of Emperor Frederick III due to intrigues and was forced to flee with his family.
 Katharina survived an adventurous escape with her mother and some siblings to Weesen on Walensee lakeshore.
 Probably there she met in 1490 the 6-year-old Ulrich Zwingli, who had been given to his uncle, the parish priest in charge.
 Kathrina's father tried to accommodate her and her older sister in the Fraumünster Abbey in Zürich, which was reserved for aristocratic women.
 Supported by Albrecht von Bonstetten, the dean of the Einsiedeln Abbey allowed the two young women to enter the monastery life in 1491 and 1494 respectively.
 However, morally questionable conditions prevailed in the abbey and the young girls were molested by priests, so Katharina and her sister returned for a short time to their family's house.